 Substitutions

-- Gluten-free: Make this recipe gluten-free by replacing the all-purpose flour with a gluten-free flour blend, gluten free bread crumbs instead of panko and tamari instead of soy sauce.
+- Gluten-free: Make this recipe gluten-free by replacing the all-purpose flour with a gluten-free flour blend, gluten-free bread crumbs instead of panko, and tamari instead of soy sauce.

 - Swap out the buffalo sauce: Instead of the buffalo sauce, you can coat the cauliflower wings with your favorite vegan BBQ sauce for a tangy and smoky twist.
 Or create an Asian-inspired sauce by combining sriracha with soy sauce, sesame oil, rice vinegar, and a touch of maple syrup or agave for sweetness.

-- Make it extra crunchy: If you want an extra CRONCH then why not replace the panko breadcrumbs with crushed cornflakes, crushed pretzels, or crushed tortilla chips.
+- Make it extra crunchy: If you want an extra CRONCH, then why not replace the panko breadcrumbs with crushed cornflakes, crushed pretzels, or crushed tortilla chips?
 Yummmm.

 Variations

-- Bake or deep fry: While this recipe if for air frying, you can also opt to deep-fry the cauliflower wings for a more indulgent and crispy result.
+- Bake or deep fry: While this recipe is for air frying, you can also opt to deep-fry the cauliflower wings for a more indulgent and crispy result.
 Keep in mind that deep-frying will require more oil and will increase the overall calorie content.
-For a healthier option, you can also can bake these in an oven at 425°F (220°C) for 20-25 minutes, coat in the sauce, then bake for a further 5 minutes.
+For a healthier option, you can also bake these in an oven at 425°F (220°C) for 20-25 minutes, coat in the sauce, then bake for a further 5 minutes.

 - Different dipping sauces: Besides vegan ranch and blue cheese dressings, you can explore other dipping sauce options like hummus, sriracha mayo, vegan tzatziki, guacamole, sweet chili sauce, peanut sauce, or vegan honey mustard.